gor181/courses-test-trelliscope/chapter1.md

 *** =instructions

 - Run the code to draw the plot.
+A plot should appear in an HTML pane.

 *** =hint